 Satellites have an operating lifespan between five and 20 years.
 As of 2008, the former Soviet Union and Russia had nearly 1,400 satellites in orbit, the USA about 1,000, Japan more than 100, China about 80, France over 40, India more than 30, Germany almost 30, the UK and Canada 25, and at least ten each from Italy, Australia, Indonesia, Brazil, Sweden, Argentina, Saudi Arabia, and South Korea.

-22-25 April 2013 Darmstadt, Germany), Since 1957, more than 4,900 space launches have led to an on-orbit population today of more than 22,000 traceable objects, with sizes larger than 10 cm.
+According to Sixth European Conference on Space Debris(22-25 April 2013 Darmstadt, Germany), Since 1957, more than 4,900 space launches have led to an on-orbit population today of more than 22,000 traceable objects, with sizes larger than 10 cm.
 Approximately 1,000 of these are operational spacecraft.
 The remaining 94% are space debris, i.e. objects which no longer serve any useful purpose.
 About 64% of the routinely tracked objects are fragments from some 250 breakups, mainly explosions and collisions of satellites or rocket bodies.
 In addition, an estimated 700,000 objects larger than 1 cm and 170 million objects larger than 1 mm are expected to be in Earth orbits.

 Due to relative orbital velocities of up 56,000 km/h, centimeter-sized debris can seriously damage or disable an operational spacecraft, and collisions with objects larger than 10 cm will lead to catastrophic break-ups, releasing hazardous debris clouds of which some fragments can cause further catastrophic collisions that may lead to an unstable debris environment in some orbit regions.